Jared Goff Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 - Goff did not record a pass attempt in last week's game versus the Falcons.

-- Goff has thrown for 431 yards (143.7 ypg), completing 69.2% of his passes and tossing four touchdown passes and one interception over his last three games.
+- Goff has thrown for 431 yards (143.7 ypg), completing 69.2% of his passes and recording four touchdown passes and one interception over his last three games.

 Goff's Detroit Teammates